BlazePixel-Network/website/docs/about.md

 ## Thriving Community

 Become part of a community that values respect and camaraderie.
-On BlazePixel, you're more than just a player - you're a valued member of a vibrant, welcoming community.
+On Eclipse Pixel, you're more than just a player - you're a valued member of a vibrant, welcoming community.